-Recent government statistics showed nearly 23 million Americans are addicted to alcohol or other drugs.
+Recent government statistics showed that nearly 23 million Americans are addicted to alcohol or other drugs.
 That is almost one person in 10.
-Of these, more than two thirds are people with an addiction to alcohol.
-The main drugs causing addiction are marijuana, opioid (narcotic) pain relievers and cocaine.
+Of these, more than two-thirds are people with an addiction to alcohol.
+The main drugs causing addiction are marijuana, opioid (narcotic) pain relievers, and cocaine.

 Signs of Addiction